TikTok Ban Averted: Trump Gives Oracle-Walmart Deal His 'Blessing'

 Trump signed an order in August requiring ByteDance to completely divest from its U.S. TikTok operations by November 12.
 The fate of that order is murky.

 "They're really moving the goalposts here," said a former CFIUS official, who asked not be named for fear of retaliation from the administration.
-"ByteDance is a dominant-minority player here.
-They're still the biggest dog in this deal.
-The foreign control issue does not go away in this deal."
+"ByteDance is still the biggest dog in this deal.
+The foreign control issue does not go away here."

 Four out of the five members of TikTok Global's Board of Directors will be Americans, according to a joint statement from Oracle and Walmart.
 Among the four U.S. board members is Walmart CEO Doug McMillon.